checkly/checkly-cli/README.md

 npx checkly deploy
 ```

 Et voilà, you have just created a synthetic monitoring check based on Playwright from your code base!
-Open up [your Checkly dashboard](https://app.checklyhq.com) and you should see a your Check, ready to start monitoring
+Open up [your Checkly dashboard](https://app.checklyhq.com) and you should see your Check, ready to start monitoring
 around the clock.

 # Project structure